A Girls Guide to Cars

 Volkswagon Golf

-The hard to reach USB port.
+The hard-to-reach USB port.
 Photo: Erica Mueller

-Normally I don’t find things to fuss about.
-Even if this car is not my cup of te, there are a million reasons why it might be your dream car.
-So, I do my best to highlight all the things to love.
-But… there was this one, tiny thing.
-The USB port (there is only one) is located deep inside a small storage compartment in the front of the center console.
+The only USB port is located deep inside a small storage compartment in the front of the center console.
 This particular spot is so tight that even my small hands had great difficulty (and pain) trying to get my phone’s charging cable plugged in.
 No matter how I held onto my cord, my hand didn’t want to fit in there far enough to plug in.
 I finally got it, but I couldn’t help but wonder how someone with larger hands would ever make it.

 The larger space to the left?
 Fantastic place for your phone or sunglasses!